 Forex Markets Types

 There are different types of forex markets, and they all have their distinct mechanics, purposes, and participants.
 The major forex market types are spot markets, forward markets, and futures markets.

 - Spot Market: In the spot market, currencies are traded immediately or on the spot.
 The price, known as the spot price, is determined at the point of transaction, and payment and delivery are typically completed instantly or within two business days.

-- Futures Market: In the futures market, participants buy and sell contracts for the future delivery of a currency at a specific date and price.
+- Futures Market: The futures market involves the use of a futures contract which is an agreement for participants to buy and sell contracts for the future delivery of a currency at a specific date and price.
 Unlike forward contracts, futures contracts are standardized and traded on exchanges, making them more accessible to retail investors.
-They also involve a margin deposit and daily settling of gains and losses.
 Futures are used for hedging or speculation but involve more regulation and oversight than forward contracts.